Nesterov Finds GRAAL: Optimal and Adaptive Gradient Method for Convex Optimization: Introduction

-\item In the case where the objective function $f(x)$ in \cref{eq:main} is $L$-smooth, we show that the proposed \Cref{alg} achieves the optimal convergence rate in \cref{eq:rate_AGD} without the requirement of hyperparameter tuning or any additional line search procedures. \end{enumerate}
+\item In \Cref{sec:L}, we show that \Cref{alg} achieves the optimal iteration complexity in \cref{eq:rate_AGD} for $L$-smooth functions up to additive logarithmic factors, without the requirement of hyperparameter tuning or any additional line search procedures.

+\item In \Cref{sec:L01}, we demonstrate the adaptive capabilities of \Cref{alg} by showing that it achieves the iteration complexity in \cref{eq:rate_AGD} under the more general $(L_0,L_1)$-smoothness of the objective function, up to constant additive factors that do not depend on the precision $\epsilon$. \end{enumerate}

-The important feature of \Cref{alg} is that it allows the geometric, or linear, growth of the stepsize $\eta_k$, just like the stepsize rule for GRAAL in \cref{eq:GRAAL} does.
-In contrast, AC-FGM allows only the sublinear growth of the stepsize, and hence, its ability to adapt to the local curvature of the objective function is insufficient.
-More details are available in \Cref{sec:L:AC-FGM}.
+The important feature of \Cref{alg} is that it can adapt the stepsize $\eta_k$ to the local curvature at a geometric, or linear, rate, just like the standard non-accelerated GRAAL.
+In contrast, AC-FGM and AdaNAG allow only sublinear growth of the stepsize, so their adaptive abilities are insufficient.
+In particular, \Cref{alg} is the first adaptive algorithm that can achieve near-optimal iteration complexity for $(L_0,L_1)$-smooth functions, while there are no such results for AC-FGM or AdaNAG, to the best of our knowledge.
+More details are available in \Cref{sec:L:comparison,sec:L01:comparison}.